king7saksham/BeatBox-Music/README.md

 ## Usage
  Once you have successfully launched the BeatBox-Music application, you can use it to play MIDI music.
 Explore the various features provided by the application to customize your music experience.

+- Instrument Selection: Choose from a variety of 16 different instruments.
+- Pattern Creation: Create custom musical patterns by turning individual notes on or off in the grid.
+- Tempo Control: Adjust the tempo of the music using the "Tempo Up" and "Tempo Down" buttons.
+- Play and Stop: Start and stop the playback of your music patterns using the "Start" and "Stop" buttons.
+- Random Pattern Generation: Generate random music patterns for experimentation.
+- Save and Load Patterns: Save your created music patterns to a file and load them for playback or editing.

 ## Contributing
 Contributions to BeatBox-Music are welcome!
 If you want to contribute to this project, please follow these steps: